 Measurement and Density

-The objective is to measure the mass densities of a few regular-shaped solid objects (Of course, a solid object is non-porous and has no cavities).
+The objective is to measure the mass densities of a few regular-shaped solid objects (non-porous with no cavities).

-This is the only experiment that you need to use a fairly sensitive scale (at least good to 1 gram precision) and a metric ruler (usually good to 1 mm precision).
+This is the only experiment that requires a fairly sensitive scale (at least good to 1gram precision) and a metric ruler (usually good to 1mm precision).
 The use of an electronic mass scale and a dial caliper is preferred if you have access to one or both.
 In experiment 2, you will need a 30.0-cm Metric ruler and a protractor.
 All other experiments will be done online.

 Measuring instruments have limited precisions that must be considered during use.
 These limited precisions will result in the transmission and compounding of errors.
 Observing the use of appropriate number of significant figures is important in obtaining a result that can be trusted to a certain degree.
 The student should have an understanding of significant figures prior to this experiment.
 Click on Significant Figures for a review.

 Mass density is defined as the mass per unit volume. gm/cm3 is, therefore, a unit of mass density.
 The mass density ρ of an object may be found by dividing its mass M by its volume V.

 Formulas used in the calculation of volume (V) are:

 Rectangular block or cube: V = length x width x height = lwh.

 Mass densities of a few substances are given in Table 1: